igalic/blag/contents/articles/opensource-burnout/index.md

 country, and along with other things in my history, it made me the person who I am.
 I have "managed" my alcoholism in a simple, yet effective way: I quit.

-This, however, is not so simple with depression, or when you're a workaholic.
+This, however, is not so simple with other issues…

 # Depression

-I am constantly reminded of the fact that depression is a chronic illness, one that can drastically shorten someone's life-expectancy.
-Be that through the media, medical journals, or personal experiences.
+I am constantly reminded of the fact that depression is a chronic illness, one that can drastically shorten a person's life-expectancy.
+These reminders come through the media and medical journals I read, and they come through personal experiences.

 Last week, [a friend of mine died](/articles/a-friend-died-last-night/)